 What is SOC 2?

 If you’re looking for more information on SOC 2 mapping and best practices, chances are good that you already have a fair understanding of SOC 2 compliance.
 However, just in case you need a quick refresher: SOC 2 (System and Organization Controls) is a reporting framework developed by the AICPA.
 The purpose of SOC 2 is to showcase and prove that your organization meets the highest standard of data security.
-The Five Trust Service Principles (TSP) guide SOC 2, also commonly referred to as the Trust Service Criteria.
+The Five Trust Services Categories guide SOC 2, also commonly referred to as the Trust Service Criteria.
 These are Security, Availability, Processing Integrity, Confidentiality, and Privacy.

-If you’d like to flick back a few pages and read more on SOC 2 compliance for startups and the five principles, you can find more information in our SOC 2 eBook, which includes everything you need to know.
+If you’d like to flick back a few pages and read more on SOC 2 compliance for startups and the five categories, you can find more information in our SOC 2 eBook, which includes everything you need to know.

 If you’re already SOC 2 compliant, perhaps you’ve been questioning whether it’s up to par with other frameworks for your organization.
 Let’s dive in.

-Is SOC 2 compliance enough for SaaS companies?
+Is SOC 2 Compliance Enough for SaaS Companies?

-Various security frameworks test and report compliance to different industry standards.
 This is all based on the scope of your business, the scope of your audit or report, the type of data you work with, as well as where in the world your customer base is.
 As organizations grow and become more nuanced, you need to make sure that your chosen security framework portfolio takes an all-inclusive approach or covers every security standard applicable to your organization.
 Due to this, companies often settle for what provides the best compliance framework for their specific needs, but what if your organization will benefit from two or more security frameworks?
 Although SOC 2 compliance is a great foundation for SaaS companies, many prefer a second security framework as well for different reasons.

 That’s where the help of SOC 2 mapping enters the conversation, especially SOC 2+ reports.